daffainfo/ctf-writeup/Midnight Sun CTF 2023 Quals/matchmaker/README.md

 Finally, the code calculates the execution time of the script by measuring the difference between the current time `microtime(true)` before and after the regular expression matching process, and stores it in the `$runTime` variable.
 The execution time is then outputted along with a label.

-This code is vulnerable to ReDoS because we can set a custom regex pattern to find the flag.
+This code is vulnerable to regex injection because we can set a custom regex pattern to find the flag.
 The execution time becomes slower if the pattern contains wrong characters, but if the pattern is correct, the execution time will be very fast.

 ## How to Solve?
-To solve this, im using [porwsigger blog](https://portswigger.net/daily-swig/blind-regex-injection-theoretical-exploit-offers-new-way-to-force-web-apps-to-spill-secrets) as a reference about ReDoS to spill the secret.
+To solve this, im using [porwsigger blog](https://portswigger.net/daily-swig/blind-regex-injection-theoretical-exploit-offers-new-way-to-force-web-apps-to-spill-secrets) as a reference about regex injection to spill the secret.
 So here is the regex that I used to solve the chall

 ```
 ^(?=midnight{a)((.*)*)*salt$